-- 1. These may be targets/objectives for such matters as a mix of housing types; housing affordability and special needs housing; the amount and distribution of greenspace; the protection of natural areas; onsite stormwater retention; transit ridership and so on; [Amendment 45, September 27, 2006, in appeal period] - 2.
+- These may be targets/objectives for such matters as a mix of housing types; housing affordability and special needs housing; the amount and distribution of greenspace; the protection of natural areas; onsite stormwater retention; protection of built heritage resources; transit ridership and so on; [Amendment 45, September 27, 2006, in appeal period] - 2.
 These could address issues arising out of unique circumstances of the area.
 Some issues may be in technical studies prepared to describe existing conditions; - 3.
 These must address Official Plan policies unique to that designation as set out in Section 3; - 4.
-Assessment of what is needed to take into account, enhance the sense of 'place'. - D. Constraints and Opportunities - 1.
-Shortfalls/deficiencies in existing conditions relative to objectives/targets; - 2.
-Opportunities arising from a review of existing conditions; - 3.
-Impact assessment where required by this Plan to evaluate the impact of development on cultural heritage resources, natural resources, and impact assessments required to evaluate the potential impact on transportation or other infrastructure including private individual services. - E. Key Spatial Components of Plan - 1.
-The location of various land uses; - 2.
-Pedestrian and cycling facilities, transit routes, the location of collector and arterial roads and collector and local watermains, storm and sanitary sewers and other infrastructure; - 3.
-The location of greenspaces, and potential or actual connections to the Urban an identified greenspace network, natural features, views and vistas and other elements of the open space structure; [Amendment 45, September 27, 2006, in appeal period] - 4.
-Community focal points and centres of activity.
+Assessment of what is needed to take into account, enhance the sense of 'place'.